SamFu1113/Unix-programming/README.md

 		- Test your program by other users.
 			- Deliver only .h and .a files.
 			- C++ source code on methods implementation should not be delivered to the test users.
-		- You are not allowed to use any C/C++ standard library functions/classes.
+		- I am not allowed to use any C/C++ standard library functions/classes.